scharlau/polar_bears_django_visuals/README.md

 SUCCESS!
 I did the following:
 a) remove the sqlite database - or rename the file so that django doesn't see it.
-b) add the remote database details to the settings.py file
+b) add the remote database details to the settings.py file in PythonAnywhere so that they are
 c) run manage.py migrate again, and then load the db.json file

-I guess the sqlite db info was confusing things.
+I think the sqlite db info was confusing things for Django and it was much happier only having the one database reference.
+This currently uses the sqlite database, but did use the MySQL one for a time.
+In the longer term I would use environment values to pull local and remove environment values for username, password, etc as needed from the system settings so that two separate versions of the settings.py file were required.

 ## Setting up Continuous Deployment on PythonAnywhere
 On PythonAnywhere the free account doesn't let you deploy you code with a 'git push ...' command.
 That requires the paid account.
 Using the free account you can set up GitHub to trigger a deploy to PythonAnywhere by adding a webhook to your application.
 After you do this, your application will pull the last commit from GitHub after it recieves a notification sent from GitHub.
 We can then also use the PythonAnywhere API to reload our application too.
-What follows is based on the notes found at
+What follows is based on the notes on adding WebHook details to connect PythonAnywhere applications to GitHub found at https://dev.to/soumyaranjannaik/automatically-deploying-django-app-to-pythonanywhere-through-github-282j
-1. https://dev.to/soumyaranjannaik/automatically-deploying-django-app-to-pythonanywhere-through-github-282j for the webhook details, and
-2. https://github.com/marketplace/actions/reload-pythonanywhere-webapp for the reload details.
-This didn't work for me as you'll see below.
-Nor did a similar exercise in trying to create my own action to reload the app using the PythonAnywhere API via a GitHub Action.

 #### You need to be working in the virtualenv on PythonAnywhere
-Before you go any further look at your dashboard and confirm the name of the virtualenv that you have for your webapp.
+Before you go any further look at your PA dashboard and confirm the name of the virtualenv that you have for your webapp.
 Now open a console and run this command to ensure that you are using that virual environment:

                 workon polar-bear-visual-virtualenv

 You should now see a something like (polar-bear-visual-virtualenv) <timestamp> ~$ to show that you're now in the virtual environment.
-If you forget to ensure you're working in the virtualenv, then you'll run around in circles trying to get things working, but they won't
+If you forget to ensure you're working in the virtualenv, then you'll run around in circles trying to get things working, but they won't work until you're in the correct virtual environment on PA.

-First, follow the first three steps at number 1 above, and also remember to update your requiremnts.txt file with the addition of GitPython.
+First, follow the first three steps at the dev.to web page above, and also remember to update your requirements.txt file with the addition of GitPython.
 In the 'third' step there this is the bears/urls.py file as we've added a new method to the views.py file, so we need to list it here.

 Second, do step 4.
-Yes, you do need a new key to use as a 'deploy key' with GitHub you can't reuse one that you've already registered there for something else.
+Yes, you do need a new key to use as a 'deploy key' with GitHub you can't reuse one that you've already registered there for your general access.
 If you've already created an ssh key to use with GitHub, then you need to give this key a new name such as id_deploy_rsa.
 After you register it at GitHub in step 5, it should trigger an email saying that a new key has been added.

 Third, when you're working through step 7 for the 'webhook' and setting it up on GitHub you might need to cycle through things to get the code working correctly.
 I found that I had issues getting GitPython to be included - I forgot to ensure that I was in the virtualenv on PythonAnywhere.
 I was in '.venv', but that wasn't the same.
 After that was sorted it was down to fixing the path needed for the git.repo(...) method.
 I did the following:
 1. set line in views.py on local machine